cuthbertLab/emmsap/README.md

 ## Usage

 Still complex.
+Make a virtual environment for "emmsap2"

 To index files in xmldata run:

 ```bash
 python manage.py updateDB